 Check your cable connections & third-party equipment

-If you can get online directly from the Shaw modem but not through your network, you may need to seek help from your IT person, but you can always check a few basics first.
+If you can get online directly from the Rogers modem but not through your network, you may need to seek help from your IT person, but you can always check a few basics first.

 Check if other computers in the business have Internet connectivity issues.
-It can help to narrow down if the issue is isolated to one device, a section of the business, or the entire network, especially if you know the Shaw modem is online.
+It can help to narrow down if the issue is isolated to one device, a section of the business, or the entire network, especially if you know the Rogers modem is online.
 You might need to get an IT person to do this check.

 Make sure that all of the cable connections leading into your modem and computer are tightly connected.